Lotiang/Lotiang/README.md

-requirements for candidates
+requirements for wakanda tournament for teams

-must be 18years
-must have an Id
-discipline
+players must be 18years and above players must have an Id be discipline players should be punctual every team must have uniforms each player should contribute 30shillins